 - c.
 Secure the heat sink to the microprocessor by tightening the captive screws.
 Alternate between the two captive screws in the heat sink while tightening them. - 11.
-Install the air baffle.

-12. If you have other options to install or remove, do so now; otherwise, replace the support bracket and go to "Completing the installation".
+Install the air baffle. - 12.
+If you have other options to install or remove, do so now; otherwise, replace the support bracket and go to "Completing the installation" on page 32.